balataca/oculus-laser-pointer/README.md

-# Unity Oculus Go Laser Pointer
+# Unity Oculus Go/GearVR Laser Pointer

 This project implements a laser pointer for oculus go and gearVR headsets.